Staff Directory

 Sarah McGuinnes

-Sarah McGuinnes, Onondaga County Family Court Coordinator
+Sarah McGuinnes, Cortland County Program Coordinator

 Sarah McGuinnes received a Bachelor of Arts in Political Science from Hobart and William Smith Colleges and a J.D. from New England School of Law, Boston.
 She has been a member of the Massachusetts Bar since 2011.
 Prior to coming to New Justice, Sarah worked at Rosie’s Place, the first women’s shelter in the United States, through the AmeriCorps Legal Advocates of Massachusetts Program, providing free legal aid to homeless and incarcerated women.